 I hosted a chat room in Yahoo while I hosted the live broadcast

-I had a page on CafePress, with items I was free to set the price on for the most part, all with items featuring the RCB logo.
+I had a page on CafePress, with items I was free to set the price on for the most part, all with items featuring the RCB logo pictured in the RCB 2000 wing.
 That logo was created by Veggatron.

 I was still advertising server open time at 715pm EST, with the show itself at 730pm…I was even so helpful as to mention how to convert to your local time, and the multiple ways one could listen (Winamp, Windows Media), etc.